open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch04_capsule_server.md

 - ``KeyServerCapsule`` -- public key based authentication and access control

-The specification also defines a CSS-based Capsule type:
+The specification also defines a CCS-based Capsule type:
 - ``KeySharesCapsule`` -- authentication and access control based on ETSI semantics identifier (national identity code) or private company issuer identifier.

 This list may be expanded in future versions of the specification.
 Various authentication schemes may be used in parallel.